SfC Home > Arithmetic >

 Dividing Fractions

 A fraction is a part of the whole or the quotient of two whole numbers.
 Dividing a fraction by another fraction involves some trickery.
-You invert the second fraction and then multiply the two fractions.
+You invert or form the reciprocal of the second fraction and then multiply the two fractions.
 When you are working with a fraction and whole number, the whole number must be converted to a fraction.
 Likewise, mixed numbers must be changed into improper fractions before the division operation.

 Questions you may have include: